baryhuang/mcp-server-any-openapi/README.md

 ## Limitations
 - 🐢 Cold start penalty (~15s for model loading) if not using docker image
-- Current docker image disabled downloading models.
+- [Obsolete] Current docker image disabled downloading models.
 You have a dependency over huggingface.
 When you load the Claude Desktop, it takes some time to download the model.
 If huggingface is down, your server will not start.
+- The latest docker image is embedding pre-downloaded models.
+If there is issues, I would revert to the old one.

 ## Multi-instance config example